PULL UP A CHAIR,

 Mountains.
 Then head on down to Louisiana and see the swamps and bayous.
 Eat some

-Cajun and talk to some local about life in LA.
-Double back, and wander through
+Cajun food, and talk to some locals about life in LA.
+Double back, and wander

-the Ozarks, and back to NYC via Penn's Woods.
+through the Ozarks, and back to NYC via Penn's Woods.
 Upstate NY is just as pretty.
-Go

 only to stay in towns no larger than 2000 people.
 Avoid Interstate Highways.
 Cut